 He continues to say, “I faced adversity every leg of the journey right down to the end.
 When I was completing the car, I was suffering from severe sciatica (back pain caused by a problem with the sciatic nerve) that lasted four months until a CT scan revealed I had a bone spur, bone fragment, and a herniated disc that caused the complete compression of my sciatic nerve.
 I saw a neurosurgeon and within one week I had emergency spinal surgery.
 That was another bump in the restoration time line.”

 “When I think of the car, I think of ‘Tupelo Honey’.
 It’s described as rare, seasonal, and utterly unique.
 Tupelo honey is symbolic of unrelenting perseverance.
 For years, my goal was to make it to big Mopar show local to me with the car; something I finally did in July 2012.
 Since 2012, I have been honored and privileged to win awards at different car shows, including ‘Best of Show’ at the local Mopar show this past summer.
 I am proud that I persevered and never gave up when quite a few other people would of.
 My Super Bee is not perfect but proudly wears the Bee stripes; real or not.
 I continue to improve the car mechanically and visually every year.
 Like most car enthusiasts, a restored car is never really finished.
-It has been a unique and rare journey like Tupelo Honey.
+I even had Robin McQueen over at Automolove.ca design an awesome banner of the car which proudly hangs on the wall next to it!
+It has been a unique and rare journey like Tupelo Honey.”